peternsilva/galvanize-bookshelf-solution/2_express_knex.md

 | `DELETE`       | `/books/-1`         | N/A                          | `404`           | `Not Found`                     |
 | `DELETE`       | `/books/one`        | N/A                          | `404`           | `Not Found`                     |

-Handle the above RESTful route table with middleware defined in the `routes/books.js` module.
+In the `routes/books.js` module, define middleware to handle the above RESTful route table.
 Ensure the route middleware handles the successful HTTP requests as before.

 You can run the following test suite to verify the middleware works as expected.